better-internet/radworks-grants/docs/blog/mirror_intro.md

 # Funding Open Source to Empower Open Source 🌱

 Today we are launching Radicle's first wave of grants.

-We are breaking ground to plant the first seeds of what is sure to become a new model for funding open source.
+We are breaking ground to plant the first seeds of what is sure to grow into a new model for funding open source.

 With six months and a $1,000,000 budget, the Radicle Grants Program will be funding contributions that improve the Radicle ecosystem.

-Radicle aims to be an integral tool in web3 development, so this program will focus on improving Radicle.

 In essence: funding open source to empower open source.